zogzog/cubicweb/doc/book/en/intro/tutorial/create-cube.rst

 example HTML output.

 .. note::
-   You can find more details about views and selectors in :ref:`ViewDefinition`.
+   You can find more details about views and selectors in :ref:`Views`.

 .. _DefineEntities: